joseobm92/Oyster/README.md

 * To use, Oyster, simply visit our [website]().
 * To view NFT collections, navigate to the `Products` button, and select how you would like to sort the collections.
 * Don't forget to click `sign up` and log in to explore all Oyster has to offer.
-* If you don't have a wallet, Oyster will easily guide you through the process by selecting `Connect Wallet`
+* If you don't have a digital wallet, Oyster will easily guide you through the process by selecting `Connect Wallet`

 <br />